build-canaries/clj-cctray/README.md

 If you would like to add a feature/fix a bug for us please create a pull request.
 Be sure to include or update any tests if you want your pull request accepted.

-You can run the entire suite of tests using `./lein.sh midje`.
+You can run linting and tests using `./lein.sh pre-push`.

 ## License

-Copyright © 2014 - 2018 Build Canaries
+Copyright © 2014 - 2019 Build Canaries

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.